 The CPD Research & Development Grant competition is held twice annually.
-Grants up to a maximum of $5,000 are awarded to fund CPD research relevant to the mission of the CPD at University of Toronto.
-The grants are intended to build capacity in CPD scholarship and provide faculty exposure to research methodology.
+Grants up to a maximum of $5,000 are awarded to fund CPD research relevant to the mission of the office of CPD at University of Toronto.
+The grants are intended to build capacity in CPD scholarship and foster the development of a collaborative network of research and scholarship in CPD.
 The Research & Development Grants will support projects that directly relate to the planning, implementation, delivery and evaluation of continuing education for health professionals.
+The grants will also support projects that advance our knowledge and understanding in these areas.
 Projects can be either an educational innovation or education research project and collaboration amongst health professions is encouraged.
-These funds may be used as pilot funding for further research in the area, however, projects must not have received funding from another source to support the same work.
-Funding is for a period of two years or less.

 - CPD Research and Development Grant – Overview and Eligibility

 - CPD Research and Development Grant – Budget Guidelines

 CPD Research and Development Grant – Application (PDF)